Kcraft059/Kcraft059/README.md

 ?>
 ```

-Following this experience, I started to wonder if i could get into low-level programming like c, and so I did, I learned c & hardware-level considerations, which bring us up to today, as i'm writting those lines, a few little libs I did (dynamic array & hashmap implementation I made by myself).
+Following this experience, I started to wonder if i could get into low-level programming like c, and so I did, I learned c & hardware-level considerations, which bring us up to today, as I'm writting those lines, a few little libs I did (dynamic array & hashmap implementation I made myself).

 ```c
 #include <stdio.h>